Skip to main content

 ICT is an integral part of Northern Health School’s administration, programme development and student record activities.
 Teachers in all of our units must be prepared to use ICT extensively in the course of their work.

-Teachers are responsible to unit senior teacher and supported by a teacher aide/office administrator
+Teachers are responsible to unit senior teacher and supported by a teacher aide/office administrator.

 Download the full job description